AstraLuma/qwertyuiop.ninja/_drafts/klipper.md

 I only need a bracket for the Raspberry Pi.
 I settled on a custom variant of the [Raspberry Pi case (model B+/2/3) with Ender 3 S1 mounting bracket by p1mrx](https://www.printables.com/model/514923-raspberry-pi-case-model-b23-with-ender-3-s1-mounti).

+## Building it

+### Bracket

-"Variant"--the original was for the Pi3, granted with hat space.
+"Variant"--the original bracket by p1mrx was for the Pi3, granted with hat space.
 While there were actual source files available, it looks like the actual Pi3 holding bit was a mesh imported from another project--bad for updating it to Pi4.
 So I ended up [drawing my own from scratch](https://www.printables.com/model/1090733-raspberry-pi-4-case-for-ender-3-s1-beta).

-## Building it

 ### IO hat

+At first I thought the IO hat was going to be a trivial design I could just wire onto some Adafruit Perma Proto, but when I got to stacks four wires high, I decided maybe I (@agmlego) should [make my own](https://github.com/agmlego/um2-octoprint-breakout).

+Pinout:

+* GPIO0/1: Hat ID EEPROM
+* GPIO3: Pi power button
+* GPIO4/5: UART to display
+* GPIO10/11: I2C for additional sensors
+* GPIO12: Display knob press
+* GPIO13: Beeper
+* GPIO14/15 (TXD/RXD): UART to printer
+* GPIO17: Blue LED
+* GPIO18: Pi blower PWM
+* GPIO19/26: Display knob encoder[^10]
+* GPIO22: Printer power sense
+* GPIO23: Printer power relay
+* GPIO24: Green LED
+* GPIO27: Red LED

 TODO: Schematic, photos

+[^10]: These are pins 35 & 37, which makes board routing easier

 ### Raspberry Pi Stackup

+(The specific dimensions are vestigial from when the design included the Argon40 fan hat.
+Which proved to be a weird implementation and made pin assignments markedly harder.)

 TODO: Photos, link to agm's rim

-### Bracket

-TODO: Photos, link to printable

 ### Electronics